shreyas07-master/e---Flesh/README.md

  ![image](https://github.com/user-attachments/assets/9b09233e-1aaf-4798-b310-c2178582320a)

-A micro structural material printing is a method using the different filaments to print into desired model which it is included with the different living microorganisms which is used to contact with the real life touch sensing nature
+It involves a micro structural material printing which is a method using the different filaments to print into desired model which it is included with the different living microorganisms which is used to contact with the real life touch sensing nature
 Already at Japanese and other international Institute of Technology student has been developed and innovated an electronics skin which is very sensitive and easily contactable with the human nature and it is a best example in a biomecked human - robot interaction